awave1/ObjectInspector/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Project can also be found on U of C gitlab [artem.golovin/ObjectInspector](https://gitlab.cpsc.ucalgary.ca/artem.golovin/ObjectInspector).
+Project can also be found on GitLab [artem.golovin/ObjectInspector](https://gitlab.cpsc.ucalgary.ca/artem.golovin/ObjectInspector).

 ### Prerequisites